High school girls basketball: Gonzalez dominates second half as Indian Trail cruises past Central

 SOMERS — It was a classic tale of two halves Wednesday evening at DeSimone Arena at UW-Parkside.

-Sure, Westosha held a slim 28-26 halftime lead, but the Falcons seemed in control most of the time.
+Sure, Central held a slim 28-26 halftime lead, but the Falcons seemed in control most of the time.

 But everything changed in the second half.